NREL/lore/README.md

 ## SSL Requests

 LORE utilizes SSL requests to obtain weather data that serve as inputs to the dispatch optimzation model.
-These requests can cause an SSL error when LORE is run thorugh a virtual network connection, and firewall settings may need to be adjusted to allow requests to the [THREDDS server](https://ds.nccs.nasa.gov/).
+These requests can cause an SSL error when LORE is run thorugh a virtual network connection, and firewall settings may need to be adjusted to allow an exception for requests to the [THREDDS server](https://ds.nccs.nasa.gov/).